MrPlusGH/NPlusMiner/README.md

 *****
 instructions:

-Run NPLusMiner (Not the .ps1)
+      Run NPLusMiner

-1.Hit the Config tab
+      1. Hit the Config tab

-2.Set your config carefully
+      2.Set your Wallet address and Username
       3.Select your pools and hit load defaults button.
-(Remove any algos you do not want to mine)
+(Remove any algos you do not want to mine) 4.Hit "Save Config"

-4.Close and run NPlusMiner so it loads your changes properly
+      5.Hit "Start"

-5.Hit "Start" if Autostart not selected.
+Fee:

-6.there is a 5 minutes per day fee (0.3%), that can be changed in the config (Minimum is 1 - 0 is Random 0 to 5).
+      There is a 5 minutes per day fee (0.3%), that can be changed in the config (Minimum is 1 - 0 is Random 0 to 5).

 If you have Windows 7, 8, or 8.1, please update PowerShell: